keikai/doc/axyra/guides/write-data-to-excel-java.md

 - [Cells and Ranges]({{ site.axyra_devref }}/Cell_and_Range#importing-java-objects) — the `importData` reference
 - [Streaming Large Files]({{ site.axyra_devref }}/Streaming) — streaming writer and columnar backend
 - [Styles and Formats]({{ site.axyra_devref }}/Styles) — number format codes

+# Beyond Basic Data Export

+Once the data is in a workbook, Axyra can also handle formulas, formatting, charts, pivot tables, and PDF or image rendering.
+This lets the same workflow grow from a simple data export into more complete reporting and spreadsheet automation.